John McBride (footballer)

 John McBride (born 31 December 1923) was a Scottish professional footballer and football manager.
-McBride played as a goalkeeper for Reading and Shrewsbury Town, and also served as head coach and selector of the Pakistan national team between 1957 and 1959.
+McBride played as a goalkeeper for Reading and Shrewsbury Town, and also served as head coach of the Pakistan national team between 1957 and 1959.

 Playing career

 McBride started his career on 12 September 1941 at Glasgow club Third Lanark.
 He signed for Reading in March 1948, and played until and 1953 making a total of 106 appearances throughout various competitions.
 During his spell there he became a fully-qualified physiotherapist and took all the top FA coaching certificates.
 He later featured for Shrewsbury Town between 1952 and 1955.
 He also served as player-coach of the club in 1954.

 After coaching Pakistan, he returned to Scotland in August 1959 when he was on holidays in his wife's native city Aberdeen, playing for Aberdeen where he made 3 appearances.
 He volunteered to play for a month before leaving to work in Egypt as coach for Al Ahly of Cairo.